lamortela/dotfiles/README.md

 ## TODO
 - Automate change shell step
-- Add `ignore` file where the files that you don't want to use can be added, and `bootstrap.sh` will not copy those files to your `$HOME` directory.
 - Maybe change setup so that `bootstrap.sh` just sets up the `$HOME` directory to point at this repo's directory.
 For instance, copying a `.bash_profile` that points at the `.bashrc` in here.
 - Document python dev environment setup with pyenv, virtualenv, and virtualenvwrapper